UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 | Other    |  1 |

 We found that 24 students usually study in an academic setting, while 34 students prefer to study at home (Table 3.).
-We had one students that selected “other” study settings, we omitted the “other” location category from the rest of the analysis as it is not representative.
+We had one student that selected “other” study settings, we omitted the “other” location category from the rest of the analysis as it is not representative.